CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: EXPERIMENTS

-In this study, TMHINT utterances \cite{huang2005development} were used to prepare the training and testing sets.
-More specifically, the training set was prepared using speech utterances from six speakers, three males and three females.
-Each speaker read 200 TMHINT utterances in a quiet room, amounting to a total of 1200 clean utterances.
-Noisy utterances were generated by artificially contaminating these 1200 clean training utterances with randomly sampled noise types from a 100-noise type dataset \cite{hu2004100} at 8 different SNR levels ($\pm 1$dB, $\pm 4$dB, $\pm 7$dB, and $\pm 10$dB).
-Consequentially, 48000 noisy-clean pair utterances were obtained.
-To construct the testing set, we used the speech utterance from another two speakers (one male and one female, termed testing speaker in the following discussion), with 120 utterances for each speaker.
-We generated noisy utterances by artificially contaminating these 120 clean utterances with another set of 5 noise types (car, sea wave, take-off, train, and song) at 4 different SNR levels ($\pm 2$dB, $0$dB, and $\pm 5$dB).
-Notably, the speakers, speech contents, and noise types were different for the training and testing sets.
-All the training and testing utterances were recorded at a 16 kHz sampling rate in a 16-bit format.
-The hyper-parameters for both the DDAE and FCN SE models are as follows: number of training epochs is 40, batch size is 1, and optimizer is Adam with a learning rate of 0.001.
-A validation set was prepared and used to determine the best model configurations for the SE.
-To avoid unstable communication and computation, we conducted the experiments offline.
-More specifically, we ran CITISEN to obtain the processed speech.
-Subsequently, objective evaluations and listening tests were conducted using the processed speech offline.
+In the SE experiments, the training set was prepared using speech utterances from three males and three females.
+Each speaker read 200 TMHINT utterances in a quiet room, totaling 1200 clean utterances.
+Each utterance had approximately 3s and contained ten Chinese characters.
+Noisy utterances were generated by artificially contaminating these 1200 clean training utterances with five randomly sampled noise types from a 100-noise type dataset \cite{hu2004100} at eight different SNR levels ($\pm 1$dB, $\pm 4$dB, $\pm 7$dB, and $\pm 10$dB).
+Consequently, 48000 noisy-clean pair utterances were obtained.
+As for the testing set, we used the speech utterance from two other speakers (one male and one female, termed testing speaker in the following discussion), with 120 utterances for each speaker.
+We generated noisy utterances by artificially contaminating these 120 clean utterances with another set of five noise types (car, sea wave, take-off, train, and song) at two different SNR levels ($0$dB and $5$dB).
+Notably, the speakers, speech content, and noise types differed between the training and testing sets.
+The performance of the SE was tested using both subjective listening tests and objective evaluations.